seanharrington256/WildIris_Qiime2/README.md

 <br><br><br>

-SOMEWHWERE make a note that file organization isn't great here
+## 7. Scripting and organization

-## 7. Some other useful approaches
+## 8. Some other useful approaches

 QIIME2 is only one pipeline for microbiome analysis.
 You could alternately do all of these steps using command line tools without using QIIME2 at all or even in R. R can make some really fancy figures, so even if you do most of your data processing and analysis in QIIME2, you may want to export your data from QIIME2 ([see here for documentation](https://docs.qiime2.org/2022.2/tutorials/exporting/)) to run some analyses and make nice graphics for publication.